Sterlid/cs102-card-game/README.md

 11) You LOSE if your hand sum is smaller than the dealer OR you exceed 21 and the dealer stays at 21 or below.

 Here are the rewards below:
-1) If you win, you receive 2 times your bet money.
+1) If you win, you receive 2 times the amount of your bet.
-2) If you lose, you lose your bet money.
+2) If you lose, you lose the amount you bet.
-3) If its a tie, you receive back your bet money.
+3) If its a tie, you receive back your bet amount.

 The player will have a starting hand sum of $5000.
-So bet wisely and try to become the next billionare!
-Or go broke, and try again...
+So bet wisely and become the next billionare!
+Or go broke, and try again!
+After all, if you start betting from $1, you are only 30 wins away from being a billionaire!

 References: